2013-2014 Primary Care Sports Medicine Fellows

 In her spare time, Natasha enjoys improving her talent in piano, voice, and dance.

-After her completion of UNC Sports Medicine Fellowship Program, Dr. Harrison accepted the position as an Assistant Professor/Physician in Sports Medicine at Clark K. Sleeth Family Medicine Center, West Virginia University.
+Dr. Harrison completed her fellowship on June 29, 2012 and currently holds the position as an Assistant Professor/Physician in Sports Medicine at Clark K. Sleeth Family Medicine Center, West Virginia University.

 Dr. Sakr concluded his specialty training in Family Medicine at Duke University where he was chief resident.
 Dr. Sakr received his medical degree from Arizona College of Osteopathic Medicine.
 His undergraduate studies were completed at the University of Michigan in Microbiology.
 Dr. Sakr has had an interest in sports medicine since medical school.
 He used his time as a student to volunteer with sports medicine physicians at local high schools.
 His interests continued and shaped his learning experiences while in residency.
 Mark’s sports medicine rotations during residency included a longitudinal sports medicine clinic at Duke Family Medicine Center from June 2009 – July 2011, Duke University Sports Medicine, and UNC Sports Medicine with Harry Stafford.
 Dr. Sakr also provided physician coverage with Holton Community Center, North Carolina Central University Athletics, Jordan High School Athletics, Duke Athletics, and the Coastal Combat Circuit in Elizabeth City.